osteele/osteele.com/wp/wp-content/plugins/calais-auto-tagger/readme.txt

 = How do I use this plugin? =

 Calais Auto Tagger adds a box to your post writing and editing screens with a "Get Tags" button.
 Once you've written your post, click the "Get Tags" button and Calais Auto Tagger will analyze your post content and suggest a list of tags.
 Click the "Add Tags" button to add them to the post's tag list.

+= What's new in version 1.1? =

+Updated opencalais.php to use new API URL, support new entity types, and not add semicolons to tags.

+= What's new in version 1.2? =

+Updated opencalais.php to support social tags, and the plugin to work with changes on the post write/edit screen in WP 2.8.

 == Screenshots ==